gon-uri/detach_rocket/README.md

 ## Citation

+The explanation of the model and methods can be found in [this publication].(https://arxiv.org/abs/2309.14518).
-If you find these methods useful in your research, please cite this article.
+If you find these methods useful in your research, please cite the article.

 APA
 ```